Doodleverse/segmentation_gym/README.md

 # Coastal Image Segmentation Zoo

+*Warning* this is alpha software, i.e. not finished with several known bugs.
+Please be patient, thanks.

 > Daniel Buscombe, Marda Science daniel@mardascience.com.
 Developed for the USGS Coastal Marine Geology program, as part of the Florence Supplemental project